simplymichael/express-user-manager/README.md

 <a name="password-constraints"></a>
 ## Password constraints
-- minimum length of 6
+- minimum length of `PASSWORD_MIN_LENGTH` environment variable
-- maximum length of 20
+- maximum length of `PASSWORD_MAX_LENGTH` environment variable
 - must contain at least one number
 - must contain at least an uppercase character
 - must contain at least a lowercase character
-- must not be either of the following: ['Passw0rd', 'Password123']
+- must not be among the values specified in the `PASSWORD_BLACK_LIST` environment variable

 <a name="usage-as-a-standalone-server"></a>
 ## Usage as a stand-alone server